5) "Grahzny Bratchny" (A Clockwork Orange).

 Depending on who you talk to, this is either a brand of refrigerators or one of the best futuristic invectives ever; chances are heavily in favor of the latter.
 Red Dwarf spawned many colorful slang terms during its 25-year run, and words like gimboid, goit, modo, and twonk are all surely cornerstones of the 23rd century's urban dictionary.
 The greatest of these is not hop, but smeg, a word that's so much fun to say it's kind of become a real swear.
 The derivations are nearly endless: you can tell someone to smeg off, call them a smeghead, command them to shut the smeg up, or simply exclaim "smegging hell!" in a moment of duress.
 It was a key element of the show's lifeblood throughout the series, and some uses that occurred in the later episodes were quite inventive.
 Who could forget Lister introducing himself to a medieval king in a VR simulation as "Sir Lister of Smeg"?
 Or the Dwarf-themed version of a popular cooking show entitled "Can't Smeg, Won't Smeg"?
 Smegging classic.

 But out of all of these, the moment that stands out the most is guilt-ridden mechanoid Kryten's inability to use the word to insult Rimmer, only managing to call him a "smee hee".
-Despite what it sounds like, this usage probably doesn't have anything to do with the biological substance known as smegma, at least not intentionally, and series creators Doug Grant and Rob Naylor claim that the name does indeed come from the appliance company (the phrase "smeg head" would seem to suggest otherwise).
+Despite what it sounds like, this usage doesn't seem to have anything to do with the biological substance known as smegma, at least not intentionally.
 Assuming Esperanto doesn't become the language of the future, here's one thing we all have to look forward to in the next three million years.

 1) "Frak" (Battlestar Galactica).